This information is part of the Colgate University catalog, 2021-22.

 Research Intensive Activities

 "Research Intensive" learning activities that are not attached to courses should be discussed with and approved by a student's anthropology advisor.
 For example, cultural anthropologists take seriously the idea of fieldwork and participant observation over an extended period of time, and often in places where one engages significant cultural differences.
 Therefore, students are encouraged to seek anthropology-approved off-campus study opportunities that feature: home stays, coursework in a second language, independent research projects, and/or different community service learning opportunities.
-Students are also encouraged to seek off-campus research opportunities that may involve summer ethnographic or archaeological fieldwork, or work in museum exhibits.
+Students are also encouraged to seek off-campus opportunities that involve ethnographic or archaeological fieldwork, or work in museum exhibits.
 All research intensive activities form part of students' cumulative curricular experience that will prepare them for the senior thesis seminar.

 To meet the Research Intensive component outside of courses, students may seek approval from their anthropology adviser to satisfy this area with one of the following activities: